vfarcic/devops26/manuscript/15-advanced-pipelines.md

 ## What Now?

 If you are using static Jenkins X, you should consider relying on build packs as much as possible.
 Serverless Jenkins X is the future, and most of the effort (new features, bug fixes, etc.) will be focused around it.
 On the other hand, static Jenkins X is in "maintenance mode".
 That does not mean that you should use it.
 There are quite a few reasons why static Jenkins X might be a better option for you.
 We won't go into those reasons now.
 I am mentioning all this because you will move to serverless Jenkins X at some point and you do not want to spend your precious time rewriting your Jenkinsfiles into the jenkins-x.yml format.
 If most of your pipelines is in build packs, you can easily switch from static to serverless Jenkins X. All you'd have to do is re-import your project and let Jenkins X convert the pipeline into the correct format.

+I> We explored only a fraction of the Jenkins X pipeline syntax.
+Please consult [Jenkins X Pipeline Syntax Reference](https://jenkins-x.io/architecture/pipeline-syntax-reference/) for more info.

 Before we leave, we'll restore the master to the `extension-model-cd`.
 Our jenkins-x.yml became too big for future examples so we'll go back to the much simpler one we had at the beginning of this chapter.
 I will assume that you understood the constructs we used and that you will extend that knowledge by exploring the pipeline schema.
 If we'd keep adding everything we learn to our *go-demo-6* pipeline, we'd soon need multiple pages only to list jenkins-x.yml content.